eea/eea.facetednavigation/README.rst

 The EEA Faceted Navigation **(FacetedNav)** gives you a **very powerful interface to improve search within large collections of items.**
-No programming skills are required by the website manager to configure the faceted navigation interface, `configuration is done TTW <http://svn.eionet.europa.eu/projects/Zope/attachment/wiki/FacetedNavigationScreenshots/screenshot7.png>`_.
+No programming skills are required by the website manager to configure the faceted navigation interface, configuration is done TTW.
 It lets you gradually select and explore different facets (metadata/properties) of the site content and narrow down you search quickly and dynamically.